anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You cannot escape the responsibility of tomorrow by evading it today.
+Quote: The sincere friends of this world are as ship lights in the stormiest of nights.

-By: Abraham Lincoln
+By: Giotto